 As its name suggests, the Presidential Cycle is based on the first and second half of the Presidential term.
 This cycle is not infallible, but it has produced good results over the last 50 years.
 Stocks tend to rise in general, but the S&P 500 rose more during the second half of the President's term than the first half.
 The chart below shows the S&P 500 with the Presidential Cycle over the last 20 years.
 It starts with Reagan's first two years (1981-1982) and ends with Obama's first year (2009).

-The Cycle Lines Tool can be accessed when annotating a SharpChart.
-There are two steps involved.
-First, click on the Cycle Lines Tool icon at the top.
-It is the icon with the horizontal green lines.
-Second, move the cursor to the first cycle low, click and hold the left mouse button and then drag to the right the desired cycle length.
-It is sometimes helpful to measure the first two cycle lows with vertical lines.
+When adding cycle annotations, it is sometimes helpful to measure the first two cycle lows with vertical lines.
 For a 20 day cycle, place a vertical line on the first low, count 20 days and then place a second vertical line.
-Start the Cycle Lines Tool from the first cycle low and extend it to the second cycle low for the first 20-day cycle.
+Start drawing the cycle annotation from the first vertical line and extend it to the second vertical line for the first 20-day cycle.
 The subsequent cycles will also be 20-days.

 The snapshot below comes from the SharpCharts settings for cycle analysis.
 First, a price plot can be made “invisible” under Chart Attribute/Type.
 Second, the Log Scale box can be selected to view price moves as percentage changes.
 Third, it is sometimes necessary to add extra bars to the chart to extend cycle lines into the future.
 Fourth, a displaced 5-day SMA was used as an overlay.
 Fifth, the Detrended Price Oscillator is set at 20 days and shown in the indicator window below.